MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMHardwareRequirement.md

 ## DESCRIPTION
 The **New-CMHardwareRequirement** cmdlet creates a hardware requirement object for a product.

-Microsoft System Center Configuration Manager manages Asset Intelligence information, including hardware requirements, for different software products.
+Configuration Manager manages Asset Intelligence information, including hardware requirements, for different software products.
 You can add, modify, or delete your own hardware requirements, but you cannot change built-in hardware requirement objects.

 > [!NOTE]